sclark-wisekey/NCCoE.factory.pub/README.md

 > Obtain a VaultIC for RaspberryPi kit from SealSQ
 >> Contact: sclark@sealsq.com
 > Run on Bookworm 64 RaspberryPi distribution.
+> Optional: Create keypair and certificates on Windowsgit

 Raspberry Pi:
 > Demonstrations: